MalloryDazza/NN_Burst_Dynamics/README.md

 # NN_Burst_Dynamics
-This repository go with the research made at Laboratoire Matière et Systèmes Complexes in Université de Paris.
+This repository goes with the research made at Laboratoire Matière et Systèmes Complexes in Université de Paris.

 The .py file is a list of functions used to analyse the simulated activity.